 - Nostalgic Tamil Song 101: Romantic Kaniya Kaniya Mazhalai by MS Viswanathan 1960

-He pours all kinds of expressions in this below climax scene with excellent camerawork and background music.
+Sivaji Ganesan pours all kinds of expressions in this below climax scene with excellent camerawork, brilliant use of lighting and corresponding background music.
 This small piece of performance is just a tip of his acting prowess.

 Maestro M.S.
 Viswanathan with his partner Ramamoorthy handled the composition of the songs and background score for this movie with the lyrics handled by the great poet Kannadasan.